HealthWorks is a peer education/outreach program in University Health Services that aims to promote health among Penn State students.

 - Increase awareness and knowledge of health issues such as sexual health, nutrition and fitness, stress, sleep, alcohol, tobacco and other drugs, body image and eating disorders, and wellness;

-- Promote healthy lifestyle choices;
+- Empower students to engage in healthy lifestyle choices;

-- Provide health education programs, information, and materials to students; and
+- Provide health education programs, information, and materials to students;

 - Advocate for a healthy Penn State community.